-- 42. The link HMI, inspection team manager, senior inspection manager and/or senior HMI should monitor any declared interests and mitigating conditions/measures to ensure that they are, and remain, appropriate and effective. - 43.
+- 42. The link HMI, senior HMI or Senior Officer should monitor any declared interests and mitigating conditions/measures to ensure that they are, and remain, appropriate and effective. - 43.
 OIs are required to keep their declaration of conflicts up to date and declare to their administrator any change in circumstances or new interests before or as soon as they occur. - 44.
 Authorisation, once given, may be withdrawn if Ofsted's changing requirements make this necessary or if the additional activity impacts adversely on the OI's ability to fulfil the requirements of their agreement with Ofsted.